 Our company was founded in 1971 and the focus on serving our communities has never changed.
 Sure technologies have improved.
 Yes, we’ve grown.
 But our focus on serving our customers has never wavered.

-Ranked as one of today’s top 100 pest control companies in the United States, we’re one of the fastest growing companies in Florida and South Georgia.
+Ranked as one of today’s top 100 pest control companies in the United States, we’re one of the fastest growing companies in Florida.
 Plus, we’re a QualityPro Certified company, a designation granted to fewer than three percent of our country’s pest control providers.

 With Turner Pest Control, you can count on: